LostInBrittany/wasm-codelab/step-06/README.md

 ### Use *Snowpack* to make the elements ready for the browser

-In a production application, you should use tools like [webpack](https://webpack.js.org/) or [Rollup](https://rollupjs.org/).
+In a production application, we should use tools like [webpack](https://webpack.js.org/) or [Rollup](https://rollupjs.org/).
 But in a development setting, using those tools make things considerably more complicated.
 We are using an alternative, [snowpack](https://github.com/pikapkg/snowpack), to run npm dependencies directly in the browser.
 No Rollup, Webpack or import maps required.

 *Snowpack* installs npm packages as single `.js` files to a new web_modules/ directory.
-If your dependency exports an ES "module" entrypoint in its package.json manifest, it is supported.
+If a dependency exports an ES "module" entrypoint in its package.json manifest, it is supported.
 Even if it internally depends on other npm packages (even legacy `Common.js` packages) *Snowpack* should be able to handle it.

 > **Note ⚠️**
 >